12 Top-Rated Things to Do in Great Falls, MT

 Address: 2850 US-89, Neihart, Montana

 A few blocks from the River's Edge Trail along historic Machinery Row, The History Museum offers a distinctive look into the heritage and cultures that define Central Montana.
-Operated by the Cascade County Historical Society, the History Museum has over 10,000 artifacts and thousands of photographs.
+It's operated by the Cascade County Historical Society and has over 10,000 artifacts and thousands of photographs.

 Rotating exhibits at the museum cover a wide range of unique moments in Great Falls history.
 And The vast archive at The History Museum contains detailed county records, homestead records, and maps from the past 200 years.